keptn/keptn.github.io/content/docs/0.8.x/manage/shipyard/index.md

   keptn add-resource --project=PROJECT --resource=./shipyard.yaml --resourceUri=./shipyard.yaml
   ```

+:warning: Do not modify your shipyard in ways that are *not* mentioned in this section.

-:warning: Please make sure to have no running sequence while you are updating a shipyard.
+:warning: Make sure to have no running sequence while you are updating the shipyard.
 Otherwise, running sequences will be updated.

 ## Add/Remove a task to/from a task sequence